aritchie/httptransfertasks/readme.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-# ACR HTTP Transfers Plugin for Xamarin and Windows
+## ACR HTTP Transfers Plugin for Xamarin and Windows
 _Cross platform HTTP download/upload manager_

 ### [SUPPORT THIS PROJECT](https://github.com/aritchie/home)